Zacualpa: Pre-colonial

 Zacualpa has its origins as a prominent Maya city in the Guatemalan highlands.
 Much of the research surrounding the site was undergone by American archaeologist Robert Wauchope who excavated the site from 1935–36 and again in 1947.
 Based on ceramic analysis, Zacualpa existed as early as the regional "Balan phase" (317 - 633) and was contemporaneous with the influential Maya cities of the Middle Classic (550-700).
 It later survived the events leading to the classic Maya collapse and features in the Postclassic as the early capital of the Chajoma, a Kaqchikel-speaking Maya people, recorded in the Annals of the Cakchiquels.
 The kingdom of the Chajoma was at one point considered one of the main three powers in the highlands, alongside the K'iche of Q'umarkaj and the Kaqchikel proper at Iximche.
 In the early 1400s, Iximche began a campaign of expansion which threatened the Chajoma as the Kaqchikel began annexing Chajoma towns.
 Relocating their capital to more defensive positions, the Chajoma moved first to the town of Ochal and then to the site known as Jilotepeque Viejo around 1450, but were still conquered by the Kaqchikels shortly afterward.
-Meanwhile, now-small town of Zacualpa had been taken by Q'umarkaj around 1425.
+Meanwhile, the now-small town of Zacualpa had been taken by Q'umarkaj around 1425.